The Valley of Fear: Plot

 Douglas explains that he had spotted an enemy of his, Ted Baldwin, in the area and expected an attack.
-When Baldwin attempted to shoot Douglas in his study, Douglas grabbed the gun and, in the struggle, Baldwin was shot in the face.
-With Barker's help, Douglas dressed the man in his own clothes to confuse his enemies.
+When Baldwin attempted to shoot Douglas in his study, Douglas grabbed onto Baldwin's shotgun; in the struggle, Baldwin was shot in the face.
+With Barker's help, Douglas dressed the man in his clothes to confuse his enemies.
 He then hid himself in the old priest hole at Birlstone.

-The main narrative pauses in order to explain Douglas' past in America.
+The main narrative pauses to explain Douglas' past in America.
 Douglas' real name was Birdy Edwards and he had been a Pinkerton detective in Chicago.
-Working for the Pinkertons, Edwards had traveled to Vermissa Valley to infiltrate a corrupt coal miner's trade union, secretly a cover for a murderous gang.
-After Edwards brought the gang to justice, the criminals attempted to kill him.
-Hounded, Douglas ran to England, where he met and married his second wife.
+Working undercover for the Pinkertons, Edwards had travelled to Vermissa Valley (the titular Valley of Fear) under the name Jack McMurdo to infiltrate a corrupt coal miners trade union, secretly a cover for a murderous gang known as the Scowrers.
+After Edwards brought the gang to justice, the surviving criminals attempted to kill him.
+Edwards changed his name to Douglas and fled to England.

 Holmes urges Douglas to leave England.
 Douglas takes this advice, but, shortly after, Holmes learns from Barker that Douglas was lost overboard on the ship to Africa.
 Holmes believes Moriarty was responsible for ending Douglas' life and he swears to bring Moriarty down.

-Background

-Birlstone Manor in the novel is closely based on Groombridge Place near Tunbridge Wells, Kent.

-The backstory of The Valley of Fear was loosely based on the Molly Maguires.

 Publication history

 The Valley of Fear was first serialised in The Strand Magazine from September 1914 to May 1915.
 In the Strand, it was published with thirty-one illustrations by Frank Wiles.
+In the United States, the novel was serialized from September to November 1914 in Associated Sunday Magazine supplements to various newspapers around the country.

-It was first published in book form by George H. Doran Company in New York on 27 February 1915, before the serialisation had finished in the Strand.
+The Valley of Fear was first published in book form by George H. Doran Company in New York on 27 February 1915, after the serialisation was completed in the United States but before it had finished in the Strand.
 The first British book edition was published by Smith, Elder & Co. on 3 June 1915.
 Like the first Holmes novel A Study in Scarlet, The Valley of Fear has two parts.
 The first part is titled "The Tragedy of Birlstone", and the second is titled "The Scowrers".
+The novel concludes with a short epilogue.